A Lesson to Learn: IT Tech Packaging Inc. (ITP)

 ITP’s Market Performance

-ITP stocks went down by -1.49% for the week, with a monthly jump of 37.16% and a quarterly performance of -3.15%, while its annual performance rate touched -11.95%.
-The volatility ratio for the week stands at 15.78% while the volatility levels for the past 30 days are set at 13.51% for IT Tech Packaging Inc..
-The simple moving average for the period of the last 20 days is 9.40% for ITP stocks with a simple moving average of 35.13% for the last 200 days.
+ITP stocks went up by 23.34% for the week, with a monthly jump of 65.84% and a quarterly performance of 73.76%, while its annual performance rate touched 22.99%.
+The volatility ratio for the week stands at 12.94% while the volatility levels for the past 30 days are set at 15.35% for IT Tech Packaging Inc..
+The simple moving average for the period of the last 20 days is 36.58% for ITP stocks with a simple moving average of 85.74% for the last 200 days.

-During the last 5 trading sessions, ITP fell by -1.49%, which changed the moving average for the period of 200-days by +1.95% in comparison to the 20-day moving average, which settled at $0.7196.
-In addition, IT Tech Packaging Inc. saw 39.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ITP rose by +23.34%, which changed the moving average for the period of 200-days by +45.58% in comparison to the 20-day moving average, which settled at $0.8049.
+In addition, IT Tech Packaging Inc. saw 92.27% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ITP